 So, as we can see there has been a lot of things done by both govt and RBI to revive the economy and sentiments for the investors.
 Now we will see what should be done and which stocks to buy in the market crash.

-Firstly, as a retail investor, we should not panic!
+Firstly, as retail investors, we should not panic!
 Though it sounds easy but difficult to practice as Warren Buffet says “Be fearful when others are greedy and be greedy when others are fearful”.
 It’s the time when others are fearful and selling stock which gives a good opportunity for an avid investor.
-If one has already invested then it’s the time to sell fundamentally weak stocks and invest in quality companies.
+If one has already invested then it’s time to sell fundamentally weak stocks and invest in quality companies.

-By quality companies, I mean to say whose return on capital is much more than its cost of capital and have a strong balance sheet.
+By quality companies, I mean to say the whose return on capital is much more than its cost of capital and have a strong balance sheet.
 Due to this lockdown, many companies with weak balance sheet would suffer huge loses which would result in more decline in their share prices as well as their market share, if you as an investor has these type of companies then one should look to square off their position and use the cash to invest in quality companies.

 Some of the practical tips that an investor looks for before buying can be:

 - Market leaders that have strong fundamentals have fallen significantly because of this COVID-19 Ex.
 Maruti in automobile, Bajaj Finserv in NBFC, HDFC in banks.